turinglabsorg/datahub-learn/network-documentation/secret/tutorials/create-your-first-secret-nft.md

   console.log("response: ", response);
 ```

-  We define handleMsg to mint a new token for our own address and assign the values we created above as public and private metadata.
+ `handleMsg` is the data we pass into our Secret client, which mints a new token for our own address then assigns the values we created above as public and private metadata.
 We pass and execute the object to the contract and read the response.
-If everything worked like intended you should see something along the lines of:
+If there were no errors, the output will be in the form of the reponse object:

 ```javascript
   response:  {